-The function of the vapor tap is to draw off the propellant vapor, and add it to the liquid stream, which is being drawn up the diptube when the valve is open.
+The function of the vapor tap is to draw off the propellant vapor and add it to the liquid stream which is being drawn up the dip tube when the valve is open.
 By mixing the propellant vapor with the spray stream, the particle size of the spray can be substantially reduced.
-A wider vapor tap orifice allows for a higher ratio of propellant vapor-to-liquid in the spray.
-The result is a smaller-than-average particle size.
-Obviously there is an upper limit in the size of the vapor tap.
+Note that there is an inverse relationship between vapor tap diameter and particle size.
+A larger vapor tap orifice allows for a higher ratio of propellant vapor in the spray.
+The result is a smaller particle size.
+Obviously, there is an upper limit in the size of the vapor tap.
 In fact, the aerosol designer must be careful to balance the size of the vapor tap orifice with the potential inability to evacuate the can due to premature pressure loss.
-Also, the spray can must be held in a relatively vertical position.
-If the can is sprayed in a vertical, or inverted orientation, the vapor tap will not function and the spray stream will rapidly degrade.
-The actuator and vapor tap variables described above afford the aerosol designer great flexibility in adjusting the geometry, spray rate, and particle size of the aerosol spray
+Also, the aerosol can must be held in a relatively vertical position.
+If the can is sprayed in a horizontal or inverted ori entation, the vapor tap will not function, and the spray stream will rapidly degrade.
+The actuator and vapor tap variables described above afford the aerosol package designer great flexibility in adjusting the geometry, spray rate and particle size of the aerosol spray.

-Determining the actual effect of the various valve design possibilities discussed is accomplished through the use of particle sizing instrumentation.
-The instrument, an aerosol particle size analyzer, projects a laser beam between two optical nodes.
-The system's electronics rapidly measure and analyze the particle size distribution present within the light beam.
-The associated computer programs generate detailed reports, which include size distribution graphs, as well as a full array of statistical analyses on the data set.
+Determining the effect of the various valve design possibilities on particle size is accomplished by using an instrument called an Aerosol Particle Size Analyzer.
+The unit I am most familiar with is manufactured by Malvern Instruments Inc., located in Southborough, MA.
+This device projects a light beam between two optical nodes.
+The systems' electronics rapidly measure and analyze the particle size distribution present within the beam.
+The as- sociated computer program generates detailed reports, which include particle size distribution graphs, as well as a full array of statistical analyses on the data set.
 Typically several aerosol samples are prepared for testing.
 Each sample contains a different valve design alternative.
-Once the system is calibrated, the test cans are individually sprayed into the beam of the instrument and the particle size distribution of each spray stream is analyzed and reported.
-The information tells us about the relative differences in the particle size distribution of the sprays.
-More specifically, it provides information about the relative "fineness" or "coarseness" of the sprays.
-The aerosol designer uses the data to assist in the selection of the optimal valve components for a particular formula.
+Once the system is calibrated, the test cans are individually sprayed into the beam of the instrument, and the particle size distribution of each spray stream is analyzed and reported.
+The information provides the relative differences in the particle size distribution of each of the samples.
+More specifically, the readouts provide information about the relative fineness or coarseness of the sprays.
+The aerosol designer uses the results from the particle size testing to optimize the valve components for a particular formula.